scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

 We also experimented with Pyramid Scene Parsing Network (PSPNet) [pspnet]_.
 PSPNet is effective to produce good quality results on scenes that are complex, contain multi-class and on dataset with great diversity.
-We found that it was redundant with our parking lot segmenation where the the number of categories are only binary - parking lot versus background.
+We found that it was redundant with our parking lot segmenation where there are only two categories - parking lot versus background.
 PSPNet adds a multi-scale pooling on top of the backend model to aggregate different scale of global information.
 The upsample layer is implemented by bilinear interpolation.
 After concatenation, PSP fuses different levels of